 January 30, 2019—March 25, 2019

-This spring we are running an Introduction to Animation class designed to give students a hands on introduction to many animation techniques and a broader understanding of what goes into an animation.
-Throughout the course, students will be exposed to methods of creating pixelation animations, storyboarding, claymation, set building, and creating voice overs.
-We will be having creative professionals as guest speakers and visiting artists for program activities.
+We are running an Introduction to Animation class designed to give students a hands on introduction to many animation techniques and a broader understanding of what goes into an animation.
+Throughout the course, students are exposed to methods of creating pixelation animations, storyboarding, claymation, set building, and creating voice overs.
+Creative professionals join us as guest speakers and visiting artists for program activities.

 Visual Communications Class @ Anna Julia Cooper Episcopal School